nikolaygtitov/CSC540/Project/README.md

 (*apps.py*).
 These classes are intended to be instantiated by the main program *hotelsoft.py*.
 Once the classes are instantiated, they serve as a mediator or interface between UI (*hotelsoft.py*) and APIs (*apps.py*).
-#### *demo_data.py*
-This is independent Python program that must be executed completely apart from the rest of the Project programs.
-This Python script loads the Demo Data given by a teaching staff into the DBMS as a pre-demo data that must exist in the tables prior the Project Demo.
-The file contains the Demo Data that is used for generating the initial state of the DBMS prior the project demo in following sequence of events:
-  1. Drops  all of the existing tables to clean up DBMS of any existing data.
-  If any of the tables do not exist prior of dropping it, it ignores the error and continues dropping the remaining tables.
-  2. Creates all tables used in this project in the required order.
-All of the tables get created with accordance of the Project Design stated in the *Project Report 1* and *Project Report 2*.
-  3. Loads the Demo Data into the DBMS used as the initial state during the project demo.
 #### *queries.py*
 This file contains the statically defined complex queries.
 These are the queries used by the project programs to generate reports, generate the bill,